jqwik-team/jqwik/BACKLOG.md

   This will allow shrinking of provided pseudo-random values.
   See PR for this feature in Hypothesis: https://github.com/HypothesisWorks/hypothesis/pull/2472

-- UniqueShrinkable should be able to shrink to previously tried values.
-  This would probably require a mechanism for containers to notify contained shrinkables of being added and removed (e.g. Shrinkable.addedTo(), Shrinkable.removedFrom())

 - Generator / value sharing:

     - Arbitrary.shareValue(Arbitrary, String key)